PolusAI/jupyterlab-extensions/jupyterlab_polus_render/README.md

 # Implementation Details
 - Render application is loaded in an IFrame.
 - render() builds up URL scheme fragments for render url, image url, and microjson url.
-- At the end, combine render url fragments into a single url, insert it into an IFrame, and display it.
+It then combines url fragments into a single url which is displayed through an embedded IFrame.
 - Static build of Polus Render as well as files to be displayed are served by Jupyter Server extension
+- Dragging-and-dropping the dataset does not use a server.
+It calls an API from the front end (It should the this under the hood https://developer.mozilla.org/en-US/docs/Web/API/File_API).